laravel/nova-docs/1.0/resources/relationships.md

 HasMany::make('Posts')
 ```

-When added, a HasMany field can be found/modified on the parent resource's View Details screen.
+Once the field has been added to your resource, it will be displayed on the resource's detail screen.

 ## BelongsTo